johnbayko/hicp/docs/articles/intro/Part3/main.rst

             ...

-The ``Calc`` app doesn't support different languages, but the ``AppInfo`` fields might be displayed in a multilingual setting, so need to use ``TextSelector``.
-The example here provides the display name and description as only 'en' (English), those will be returned in for any language.
+The ``Calc`` app doesn't support different languages, but the ``AppInfo`` fields might be displayed in a multilingual setting, so they need to be a ``TextSelector``.
+The example here provides the display name and description as only 'en' (English), so those will be returned for any language.

 The first thing Calc does is create the class which holds the calculator state.
 The ``connected()`` method exits once the display has been created, so any